Hyrtwol/Mimir/doc/command_line_tools/odin.md

 		Sets the maximum number of errors that can be displayed before the compiler terminates.
 		Must be an integer >0.
 		If not set, the default max error count is 36.

+	-min-link-libs
+		If set, the number of linked libraries will be minimized to prevent duplications.
+		This is useful for so called "dumb" linkers compared to "smart" linkers.

 	-foreign-error-procedures
 		States that the error procedures used in the runtime are defined in a separate translation unit.